Massive pipeline fire burning near Houston began after a vehicle struck a valve, officials say

-DEER PARK, Texas (AP) — A massive pipeline fire burning for hours Monday near Houston began after vehicle struck an above-ground valve after driving through a fence, officials said.
+DEER PARK, Texas (AP) — A massive pipeline explosion that sent a towering flame over neighborhoods near Houston for hours on Monday began after a vehicle drove through a fence and struck an above-ground valve, officials said.

-Officials in Deer Park said their police and local FBI agents have found no evidence of “terroristic activity.”
-They said it also appears to be an isolated incident.

-The investigation is ongoing and includes an effort to identify the driver.
+Deer Park officials said police and local FBI agents found no evidence of “terroristic activity" and said it appears to be an isolated incident.
+The ongoing investigation includes an effort to identify the driver.
+The blaze forced evacuations and shelter orders in the area, including at schools.

-The pipeline explosion erupted in a towering flame over neighborhoods for hours on Monday, forcing evacuations and shelter orders and melting playground equipment as firefighters struggled to keep nearby homes from burning.

-Operators shut off the flow of natural gas liquids, but so much remained in the 20-inch (51-centimeter) pipeline that firefighters could do nothing but watch and hose down adjacent homes until it burns itself out.
+Operators shut off the flow of natural gas liquids in the pipeline, but so much remained in the miles of pipe that firefighters could do nothing but watch and hose down adjacent homes until it burned itself out.
 That could take hours, perhaps into Tuesday, Deer Park Mayor Jerry Mouton Jr. said.

-“The fire, it’s very hot, so a lot of the house structures that are adjacent to that are still catching on fire even though we’re putting a lot of water on them,” Mouton said.
+“The fire, it’s very hot, so a lot of the house structures that are adjacent to that are still catching on fire even though we’re putting a lot of water on them,” Mouton said at an afternoon news conference.

-Local authorities would not speculate about the cause of the fire and what role a burned car near the source of the flame may have had.
-The pipeline's owner, Dallas-based Energy Transfer, said in a statement that it was “aware of early reports” that a car had struck some valve equipment but did not offer more details, including the origin of those reports.

-One firefighter sustained a minor injury, the only one reported so far.

 Geselle Melina Guerra said she and her boyfriend heard the explosion as they were having breakfast in their mobile home.